ibbles/LearningUnreal/Niagara System.md

 Any parameter in a [[Niagara Module]] in the system can be bound to these user parameters.
 Select the module with the parameter, click the ﹀ button > select Link Inputs > User > USER `variable name`.

+## Setting A Parameter From Blueprint Visual Script

+Use the Set Niagara Variable node to set a variable on a Niagara System.
+Only parameters within the USER [[Niagara Namespace]] can be set.
+To set a parameter named "My Parameter", use the name "USER.My Parameter".

 # Particle Attribute